MrThearMan/graphene-django-extensions/docs/permissions.md

     - `user: AnyUser`
     - `filters: dict[str, Any]`

-Override this method to add specific permissions to a Relay Connection field defined of a `DjangoNode`.
+Override this method to add specific permissions to a list or connections fields defined for a `DjangoNode`.

 #### has_mutation_permission